Glossary

 Octenidine terms in plain language

-Definitions for the names, evidence terms, safety language, and regulatory concepts used across the site.
+Short definitions for names, label words, study terms, safety language, and regulator terms used across the site.

 2026-05-07